afaria-postmedia/interscroller/README.md

 #### `dev`

-For general desktop development w/ browser refresh
+For localhost desktop development w/ browser refresh

 #### `dev:mobile`

-For developing on mobile devices w/ browser refresh
+For developing viewing on a mobile device using your current IP address w/ browser refresh

 #### `test`